Lascorbe/LascorbeComPublish/Content/posts/2020-04-27-MVPCoordinators-SwiftUI-part1.md

     init(coordinator: MasterCoordinator) {
         self.coordinator = coordinator
+        self.viewModel = MasterViewModel(date: Date())
-        // You may want to bind your viewModel to a service/DB here, maybe using Combine/RxSwift }
+        // You may want to bind your ViewModel to a service/DB here, maybe using Combine/RxSwift }
 }
 ```